Frequently asked questions about the new Quentin Blake Centre for Illustration.

 We can’t help to identify artworks or give valuations.
 An auction house with expertise in the type of material you have may be able to help you.

 Quentin Blake’s archive is pledged to us.
-We work closely with Quentin to share works from his archive in our touring exhibitions.
-From spring 2026 you will be able to visit the Quentin Blake Gallery at Quentin Blake Centre for Illustration in Clerkenwell, London.
+We work closely with Quentin to share works from his archive in our exhibitions, including Quentin Blake: Performance.

 Quentin’s is a working archive: he refers to the material in it for projects and new material is being added all the time as he creates more work.
 It is not generally open to researchers.

-For more information about Quentin’s archive, working with Quentin and licensing his work, visit his website(opens in new window).
+For more information about Quentin’s archive, working with Quentin and licensing his work, please visit his website(opens in new window).

 We can’t offer career advice to individuals, but we recommend resources from the AOI(opens in new window) and Getting Illustration Clients(opens in new window) by Jo Davies and Derek Brazell.